Manufacturing Sales Recruiting Services

 Industrial Equipment Manufacturers

 Companies that design and build machinery or tools used in production environments, from heavy industrial systems to specialized processing and testing equipment.
+We find sales reps who can articulate the technical ROI of large-scale capital investments.

 Precision Machining and Fabrication Companies

 Firms that create high-tolerance metal or plastic components through CNC machining, welding, or custom fabrication for aerospace, automotive, and industrial applications.
+We specialize in finding "Technical Sales Engineers" who understand the nuances of contract manufacturing.

 OEM and MRO Suppliers